PaddlePaddle/PARL/examples/TD3/README.md

 ## Reproduce TD3 with PARL
-Based on PARL, the TD3 algorithm of deep reinforcement learning has been reproduced, reaching the same level of indicators as the paper in Atari benchmarks.
+Based on PARL, the TD3 algorithm of deep reinforcement learning has been reproduced, reaching the same level of indicators as the paper in Mujoco benchmarks.

-Include following approach:
+Include following approaches:
 + Clipped Double Q-learning
 + Target Networks and Delayed Policy Update
 + Target Policy Smoothing Regularization